2 - Chromosome Compaction

 DNA gyrase generates two negative supercoils in the bacterial DNA per catalytic cycle; the production of each negative supercoil requires the cleavage of a single ATP molecule.
 For example, if the original bacterial DNA molecule had no supercoils, the same molecule would have two negative supercoils after DNA gyrase action (two ATP molecules consumed).

 The ability to produce negative supercoils in the DNA is required for bacterial survival.
 A group of antibiotics called quinolones inhibit DNA gyrase, and therefore block bacterial growth.
-One example quinolone, ciprofloxacin, is used to treat patients infected with serious bacterial infections, including the bacterium that causes anthrax.
+One example quinolone, ciprofloxacin, is used to treat patients infected with serious bacterial infections, including anthrax.

 In bacteria, topoisomerase I and topoisomerase II compete to determine the overall level of supercoiling within the chromosome.
-Topoisomerase I and topoisomerase II enzymes also function in eukaryotic cells to help compact DNA.
+Topoisomerase I and topoisomerase II enzymes also function in eukaryotic cells, as well.

 - Describe how DNA gyrase introduces negative supercoils.